Editorial · Safety & Workforce

 Training Design

-How to deliver forklift special education (under 1-ton capacity) and skills training (1-ton-plus) to Vietnamese workers.
-We organize how to choose Vietnamese-language academic materials, how to communicate during practical instruction, and how to separate special education from skills training — for logistics and manufacturing managers.
+How to deliver Japan's mandatory forklift special education (特別教育・under 1-ton capacity, Japanese ISHA Article 59-3) and skills training (技能講習・1-ton-plus) to Vietnamese workers employed in Japan.
+We organize how to choose Vietnamese-language academic materials, how to communicate during practical instruction at Japanese sites, and how to separate special education from skills training — for logistics and manufacturing managers in Japan.

 Industry Cases